apita1423/cosmoschronicles_pp5/README.md

 # 🛰️ Cosmos Chronicles 🛰️

 Cosmos Chronicles is a social media app that brings users who love anything astronomy together in one place.
 A user can post, comment, like, and follower other users.
-Events and news happening in the astronomy world are also posted.
+Events and News happening in the astronomy world are also posted.

 ![Cosmos Chronicles Responsive Page](/src/assets/readme-images/amiresponsive.png)